MohamedWaheed123/Nawy-Task-Full-Stack/README.md

 1. Clone the repository:
 2. Open terminal in the root folder which is (Nawy-Task-Full-Stack/nawy project)
 3. Run the following docker command to build the image `docker-compose up --build`
+4. If you've faced any permissions problems please try `sudo docker-compose up --build`
-4. Open you browser on `http://localhost:3000`
+5. Open you browser on `http://localhost:3000`
 **Note**: This project currently does not support dark mode.
 Please switch your machine to light mode for better experience.